pakhowong/COMP2113_Text-Based-Game/README.md

 - Treasures are scattered across the dungeon and are marked by "T".
 Walk near to collect them for bonus points.
 - Monsters are randomly scattered across the dungeon and they will be roaming freely.
 Avoid them or fight them depending on your choice.
 - If you're thinking of fighting off the monsters, collect the weapons along your path.
 They are scattered around and are marked "W".
 Walk near to collect them.
 - When you encounter a monster (represented by "m"), you will be directed to a "battle stage" where you will fight the monster using "Paper-Scissors-Stone" mechanism (represented by "1", "2" and "3" respectively).
-The monster will be defeated and disappear if you beat them, and you will return back to the original stage
+The monster will be defeated and disappear if you beat them, and you will return back to the spot they've took off.
 - A final boss (represented by "B") is located right before the the goal and will be waiting for you.
 Unlike other monsters you could choose to avoid, you will have to defeat this one in order to reach the goal and win the game.
 - If you are defeated by the monsters, unfortunately, you lose.
 - You can save the current progress of the game by pressing "S" or load any saved progress by pressing "L" on your keyboard.